 11. Incorporate More Greenery

 There’s a variety of inexpensive greenery you can use to create a lush bouquet.
-Greenery like silver dollar eucalyptus, parvifolia, and leather leaf greenery are just a few to look into!
+Greenery like silver dollar eucalyptus, parvafolia, and leather leaf greenery are just a few to look into!
 Whether you choose to have more greenery than flowers in your bouquet, or you decide on an all-greenery bouquet, there are many benefits!
-One of them being the price (obviously) and the other being the longevity of the greenery.
+Using more greenery will obviously cut costs, and the longevity of greenery means your florals will look great all day.
 No matter the weather, you don’t have to worry about the greenery wilting.
 Be cautious though, depending on the greenery type, sometimes the price may be just as much as if you were buying flowers.

 12. Try Bud Vases

 While lush and voluminous arrangements are very beautiful, there’s something about the simplicity of bud vases with a couple of stems in each that we love!
 If you are set on having pricey focal flowers such as peonies or garden roses, place them in small vases like bud vases.
 A peony is typically 3-4 inches wide, so you only need a few for a big effect.
 Your wedding flower budget will thank you for keeping things simple!